tmsmr/coder-hcloud/README.md

 *Firewall*

 A Hetzner Cloud Firewall is applied.
-Outgoing traffic is allowed generally.
-Incoming traffic is restricted to ICMP and HTTP 80, 443.
+Outbound traffic is allowed generally.
+Inbound traffic is restricted to ICMP and HTTP 80, 443.

 *Coder installation (Cloud-init)*